 Case No. 10-20

-On June 21, 2010, Petitioner, Linda Housekeeper, made a request pursuant to the Government Records Access and Management Act (“GRAMA”) for “[a]ll records, documents, physical evidence, video recordings, notes, legal brief, etc. on the case of #991405159, State of Utah vs. Spencer Housekeeper – both juvenile and adult.”
-Respondent, the Utah County Attorney’s Office, denied Ms. Housekeeper’s request and on August 24, 2010, the Utah County Commission affirmed the denial.
+On June 21, 2010, Petitioner, Linda Houskeeper, made a request pursuant to the Government Records Access and Management Act (“GRAMA”) for "[a]ll records, documents, physical evidence, video recordings, notes, legal brief, etc. on the case of #991405159, State of Utah vs. [redacted] – both juvenile and adult."
+Respondent, the Utah County Attorney’s Office, denied Ms. Houskeeper’s request and on August 24, 2010, the Utah County Commission affirmed the denial.